BitD-Philly/bitd-philly.github.io/all_collections/_factions/the_billhooks.md

 #optional
 leader: Tarvul
 picture:
-excerpt: A powerful gang based in the Docks, currently recovering from an internal power struggle.
 ---

 A powerful but fractured gang based in The Docks who does business out of their butcher shops.
 The Billhooks' leader, Tarvul, has recently escaped from prison with the help of the Nameless[^tarvul-escape] and is consolidating his power among the fractured Billhooks.